tec1group/Software/TEC-1G_software/Readme.md

 These are text adventure games that require the GLCD and the Matrix Keyboard.
 All games load at ``2000H``.

+### TEC Adventure Text Games

+14 Infocom classic text adventure games can be played using the Serial Termial or GLCD/Matrix keyboard.
+Requires Expansion RAM and game files to be stored on the SD/PATA Add-On Board drive.
+For more details read the readme.txt file in the zip archive.
+- ``TEX_ADVENTURE.ZIP`` - Z Machine code, Game Data and readme.txt

 ### The Inform7 Games
 - ``IF_CATS.HEX`` - Catseye
 - ``IF_DT.HEX`` - Dragon and the Troll